danny-avila/LibreChat/docs/install/configuration/custom_config.md

     # Use either `supportedIds` or `excludedIds` but not both
     supportedIds: ["asst_supportedAssistantId1", "asst_supportedAssistantId2"]
     # excludedIds: ["asst_excludedAssistantId"]
+    # (optional) Models that support retrieval, will default to latest known OpenAI models that support the feature
+    # retrievalModels: ["gpt-4-turbo-preview"]
+    # (optional) Assistant Capabilities available to all users.
+Omit the ones you wish to exclude.
+Defaults to list below.
+    # capabilities: ["code_interpreter", "retrieval", "actions", "tools"]
 ```
 > This configuration enables the builder interface for assistants, sets a polling interval of 500ms to check for run updates, and establishes a timeout of 10 seconds for assistant run operations.